vijaymathew/slogan/README.md

     $ sudo ./install

-This will build and install slogan with `/etc/slogan` as SLOGAN_ROOT where all runtime dependencies and packages are installed.
-SLOGAN_ROOT can be customized through a command-line argument:

-    $ sudo ./install /users/me/slogan

 If you want to hack on Slogan itself, you may want to follow a more traditional approach:

     $ ./configure